Mon - Thur 7.30-15.30 Fri 7.30-14.00

 First, the hybrid coatings protective performance has been found to be superior to them all in most categories of testing so far.
 It provides both improved electrical and physical properties that protect the circuits.

+A major issue for LEDs is light loss when the film is applied over the LEDs.
+For the hybrid coating the coating shows zero loss of light and this is a great advantage.
 Also, the material is both temperature and UV stable.
 The coating will survive up to 350C and does not degrade in UV light.
 Again, these are great advantages for the performance of the hybrid coating.

 It is also hydrophobic.
 This property rejects water from the surface and improves the film properties enormously.